FMuenke/hand_crafted_image_represenations/README.md

   - sampling_step: Distance between Features
   - sampling_window: Size of window to compute the Feature from
 - one: Compute the Feature from the full image
-- OpenCV KeyPoint Detectors: [orb, akaze, brisk]
+- OpenCV KeyPoint Detectors: [orb, akaze, brisk, sift]

 #### Aggregator (aggregator)
 Based on previous setting for each image are multiple feature vectors (descriptors) computed.